Charged with Resisting Arrest in Los Angeles?

 If a defense applies to your arrest, there is a good possibility that a criminal attorney at our firm will be able to get the charges against you reduced or dismissed.

 Penalties and Sentencing

 There are several issues that will affect sentencing if you are convicted of resisting arrest, including the Penal Code section under which the charge was filed, and the circumstances surrounding the arrest and your criminal record.
 If convicted of misdemeanor resisting arrest, you can be sentenced up to one year in the county jail and be required to pay a fine.
 A conviction for felony resisting arrest can result in up to four years in prison, a $10,000 fine and a "strike" per California's Three Strikes Law.

 Criminal Defense Lawyer in Los Angeles

 A resisting arrest conviction is unlike most convictions.
-If you or someone you know is stopped by the police in the future and the officer discovers that you have a conviction for resisting arrest, it is sure to turn the police encounter into an unpleasant one.
-Defending against these types of charges is not easy and requires knowledge involving specific police procedures and protocol.
-The experienced criminal defense attorneys at our firm will focus on the variations and deviations from proper police procedure involved in the charges.
-We have defended many of these cases and have the know-how and the experience.
-Let us put our 70 years of combined legal experience to work for you!
+If you are stopped by the police in the future and the officer discovers that you have a conviction for resisting arrest, it is sure to turn the police encounter into an unpleasant one.
+Defending against these types of charges is not easy and requires knowledge involving specific police procedures.

 For a no-cost case evaluation, we invite you to